Not Accepting Guests

 To roam the world, travelling by bicycle, living in a different country each season, learning the various languages and cultures, working with different people on different projects...

-CURRENT LOCATION: in Sarajevo, next headed to Mostar.
+CURRENT LOCATION: in Tiran, next headed to Greece.

-For the past few years I've been biking a lot, e.g., about 20.000 km between 2011 and 2014 through 18 different countries from Morocco to Bosnia.
-My next destinations are Montenegro and the rest of the Balkans, hoping to reach Turkey in October of 2015.
+For the past few years I've been biking a lot, e.g., about 20.000 km between 2012 and 2015 through 20 different countries from Morocco to Albania.
+My next destinations are Greece and Bulgaria, hoping to reach Turkey in October of 2015.

 My ultimate goal is to reach Japan in the next 5-10 years, cycling most of the time but also staying in some places months or even a year at a time.